longlene/clx/README.md

 layman -f -a clx -o https://raw.github.com/longlene/clx/master/repo.xml
 ```

-Some of them may be on bleeing edge.
-Take care if you want to use them.
+Some ebuilds may be on bleeing edge.
+Take care if you wanna to use them.
-Please mail me if you encounter a problem.
+Please issue or mail me if you encounter a problem.